The heterogeneous provider structure does not enable general statements to be made about the conditions of service for CET trainers.

 - A sabbatical of six months is possible by saving up a block of free time.

-- According to the collective agreement, employees at these educational establishments are entitled to educational leave after twelve months of employment, and this leave has to be connected with professional and/or personal development in relation to their occupation.
+- According to the collective agreement, employees at these educational establishments are entitled to an annual training leave (one working week per calendar year) for professional and/or personal development in relation to their occupation after twelve months of employment.

 - The collective agreement also regulates that a company agreement has to be concluded on the principles of initial and continuing education and training within the company.
-In particular the establishment of a regular education and training offer within the company, the types of initial, in-service and continuing education and training and also the assumption of the costs by the employer have to be agreed.
+In particular the establishment of a regular in-house education and training offer, the types of initial, in-service and continuing education and training and also the assumption of the costs by the employer have to be agreed.

 Many part-time employees in adult education and training carry out their teaching activity on a self-employed basis, however.
-They charge on an hourly basis, with a lot of variation in their rates (cf. also BABE).
+They charge on an hourly basis, with a lot of variation in their rates with a minimum remuneration/fee per hour of EUR 31.60 (cf. also BABE collective agreement).